Central Virginia I

 (1864), near Doswell

-Confederate earthworks still remain on the south side of the North Anna River at Ox Ford, in a line towards Verdon and New Market Mill on the Little River.
-Other works were located at Chandler Crossing (two redoubts on the north bank and one redoubt on the south bank at the wagon road bridge (present-day US 1), and rifle pits at the railroad bridge).
-Info available from the Richmond and Fredericksburg NPS centers, and the Hanover County Parks Dept. (site manager).
-Doswell was once known as Hanover Junction.
+On the south side of the North Anna River at Ox Ford, within the North Anna Battlefield Park, well-preserved Confederate earthworks still remain on the "Gray Trail", in a line towards Verdon and New Market Mill on the Little River.
+Extant Union trenchworks are also located here on the newly opened "Blue Trail".
+Other Confederate works were also once located at Chandler Crossing (two redoubts on the north bank of the river and one redoubt on the south bank at the wagon road bridge (present-day US 1), and rifle pits at the railroad bridge).
+The CS Henagan's Redoubt still remains on the north bank of the river on private property, but can be seen from Oxford Road (County Route 689).
+Info on the "Battle of the North Anna River" (May 1864) is available from both the Richmond and Fredericksburg NPS visitor centers, and the Hanover County Parks Dept. (Ox Ford site manager).
+Doswell was originally known as Hanover Junction.

 NEED MORE INFO: Street names: Fort Myers Road in central Hanover County